 I secretly view dependency on GPS as a form of weakness.
-A weakness that is essentially equivalent to that of a Twinkie or video game addiction.
-I live in a mid-size city that is laid out fairly well and believe I should be able to find my way without a machine telling me what to do.
+A weakness that is essentially equivalent to that of a porn addiction.
+I live in a mid-size city that’s laid out fairly well and believe I should be able to find my way without a machine telling me what to do.
 I am above being bossed around by a computer chip.

 The sad result of this (clearly) faulty worldview is that I typically waste a great deal of time before I pull over, confer with SIRI and get headed in the right direction.

 Just last week I found myself in a parking lot programming the GPS on my phone after ten minutes of meandering in an unfamiliar area of town.
 As I merged back into traffic it struck me that anytime we insist on willfully leaning on our own wisdom, intellect, or sense of direction we run the risk of looking and behaving like fools.

 Our culture has been busily proving this point for the better part of a century.

 Children educated through our taxpayer funded school system have been taught they are nothing more than pointless blobs of protoplasm and the result of millions of years of happenstance.
 The same system has done its level best to convince our kids that morality and religion are nothing more than the archaic consequence of millions of years of evolution and human futility.
 Like fools, we throw our hands up in baffled outrage when the children force-fed this worldview behave exactly like the animals they have been told they are.